CANADIAN PAIN SOCIETY | 42nd ANNUAL SCIENTIFIC MEETING

 Equity, Diversity and Inclusion

 The Canadian Pain Society is strongly committed to diversity within its membership.
 Diversity strengthens both research and clinical practice in pain.
-We encourage participation by and for racialized persons, Black, Indigenous and people of colour, women, LGBTQ2S+, persons with disabilities, and others who bring diverse perspectives to the field of pain.
+We encourage participation by and for racialized persons, Black, Indigenous and people of colour, women, LGBTQ2S+, persons with disabilities, and others who bring diverse perspectives to the field of pain, as well as geographic diversity.

 Description: These sessions are intended to address issues in clinical practice, basic or translational science, and/or public policy.
 Priority for acceptance will be given to multidisciplinary proposals (e.g. including two or more presentations that represent different clinical and/or basic science disciplines) in accordance with the CPS mission.
 We strongly encourage submitters to consider integrating people with lived experience as chairs, speakers and/or moderators in symposia.
 Symposia will be normally 75 - 90 minutes in length and should be interactive and encourage attendee participation when possible.
 Symposia will have no more than three speakers and a chair.
 The symposium Chair may be one of the three speakers or a fourth individual may act as chair.